-This year we’ve made staggering progress on the research and development front.
-Results from the INTERVAL study have shown that some blood donors can give more often, and we are making strides towards producing bespoke lab-made platelets that can be tailored for the individual.
-You can also read about how donating blood is just what the doctor ordered, as it helps with the treatment of some patients with genetic haemochromatosis.
+This year, we’ve made great progress on the research and development front.
+Results from the INTERVAL study have shown that some blood donors can donate more often, and we are making strides towards producing bespoke lab-made platelets that can be tailored for the individual.
+In this edition, you can also read about how donating blood can be just what the doctor ordered, as it helps with the treatment of some patients with genetic haemochromatosis.

-We have been working in partnership with the Fire Service for some time now, and this year we have built on this as Shadwell Fire Station recently opened its doors to donors, with a fantastic response.
-We hope to develop this work and are also looking to increase the number of free venues that can host sessions for us.
+In 2017 we have been building on our partnership with the Fire Service and Shadwell Fire Station has recently opened its doors to donors, with a fantastic response.
+We hope to build on this work and are looking to increase the number of free venues that can host blood donation sessions.

-In the New Year you may notice some further changes to the way that you give blood – you’ll have the same person with you throughout most of your visit.
+You may notice some further changes to the way that you give blood in the New Year, as we look to improve the donor experience - you’ll have the same person with you throughout most of your visit.
 We’re also amending the Donor Health Check to reflect the scientific review completed this year, offering more people the opportunity to donate.

-Also in this edition you can read about Chelsea Pensioner, John Wiseman, as he dons his scarlet uniform to donate for the 90th time.
-We also hear from Laura, whose double cornea transplant means she can now see the face of her son, Noah.
+Also in this edition are heart-warming stories from donors and recipients alike.
+Read about Chelsea Pensioner, John Wiseman as he dons his scarlet uniform to donate for the 90th time at Chelsea Old Town Hall.
+We also hear from Laura, whose double cornea transplant has allowed her to see the face of her son, Noah.
+Absolutely priceless.

-We’d also like to congratulate two of our donors, Victoria and Joshua Dear, who married this summer after meeting while donating in St Ives.
+We’d also like to offer our congratulations to two of our donors, Victoria and Joshua Dear, who married this summer after meeting when they gave blood in St Ives.

-As we head into winter I’d like to ask you to remember to book your next appointment.
-We typically see a dip in blood stocks around Christmas and New Year as time is taken up with the festivities.
+As we head into winter I would like to take this opportunity to ask those who are able to donate to book an appointment.
+We typically see a dip in blood stocks around this time of year, particularly over the Christmas and New Year period as precious time is taken up with the festivities.

-Thank you for being a loyal and committed donor.
+Thank you for becoming a loyal and committed donor.